trevor-pyle/cybersecurity-resources/README.md

 **The main focus is to compile a collective list of resources and references across the many domains of cybersecurity**.

-**Credit goes to all the authors, content creators, and contributors**!
+**Credit goes to all the authors, organizations, professionals, content creators, and contributors for the publications below**!

 # Table Of Contents
 * [Assessment & Testing](https://github.com/trevor-pyle/cybersecurity-resources/tree/main#books-assessment--testing)